akashkhade/My_firstweb/README.md

 # My_firstweb
-This is my first web using html,css, bootstrap, javascript,jquery.
+This is my first web using html5,css3, bootstrap, javascript,jquery.